ddialliance/sdtl/SDTH/doc/content/model-specification.markdown

 ###  sdth:VariableInstance  {#model-variableinstance}
 An sdth:VariableInstance refers to a set of values and their associated metadata appearing in a column of an sdth:DataframeInstance or sdth:FileInstance.
 Metadata associated with an sdth:VariableInstance can include data type (text, numeric, etc.), number of decimal places, or a value schema for a categorical variable.
-The order of observations in an sdth:DataframeInstance or sdth:FileInstance is also an attribute of every sdth:VariableInstance.
+The order of observations (rows) in an sdth:DataframeInstance or sdth:FileInstance is also an attribute of every sdth:VariableInstance.

 An sdth:VariableInstance is immutable.
 When a data transformation command changes any aspect of an sdth:VariableInstance, it generates a new sdth:VariableInstance.
 This includes changing any of the values in an sdth:DataframeInstance or any of the attributes of those values.
 Sorting an sdth:DataframeInstance also results in a new set of sdth:VariableInstances.
 This is necessary, because some data transformation commands use the order of rows in a dataframe in computations, such as the lag() function in statistical analysis programs like SAS and Stata.